Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 #### Need for a New Standard

 The increase in microseismic data, particularly from expansive monitoring systems and new technologies like Distributed Acoustic Sensing (DAS), underscores the pressing need for a more efficient and unified data format.
 Currently, the varied nature of microseismic data formats hinders streamlined integration and analysis, posing challenges in managing and deriving value dataset collected by in-mine monitoring system.
 Given the critical importance of microseismic data in ensuring the safety and improving the operations of underground mining, establishing a standardized format and mechanism of echange becomes imperative.
 This standard would facilitate more straightforward data access, efficient storage, and smoother data exchanges across different platforms.

-Standardization in naming conventions, specifically for microseismic monitoring systems, is also vital.
-A uniform naming approach aids rapid identification, allowing different entity to access across a variety of sites and process relevant microseismic datasets without ambiguity.
-With the evolving complexity of microseismic monitoring in mining operations, a standardized naming system ensures clarity and coherence among different systems.

 #### Goal